Learn more about research

 - Contact information to answer questions about the trial and your rights.

 You will be greeted and taken to a room where you will be presented with an informed consent.
-You may sign the consent then decide to participate or decline.
-When you decide to participate, study procedures will begin.
+You may read the consent then decide to participate or decline.
+If you decide to participate, you will sign and initial each page of the informed consent.
+Study procedures will then begin.
 We will check your medical records and ask you questions to see if you meet all the criteria to join the trial you are inquiring about.
 There may be a screening period to check compliance with trial procedures or to wait for the return of your laboratory values.
 Once you are in the trial, you will be placed in a treatment group established by a randomizing call to a designated call center.
 You may be on a new medicine or device, approved medicine or device or a placebo (looks like medicine but has no medicinal properties).
 The site will not know what you are on.
 This is done to prevent bias in research results.
 There are many types of visits.
 You may have a blood draw, EKG (heart tracing), height, weight, blood pressure, heart rate, x-ray, and many more procedures depending on the trial.
-You or your insurance will not be charged for any study procedure done during the trial.
+Neither you nor your insurance will be charged for any study procedure done during the trial.
 You may be asked to keep a diary.
 You will be scheduled for your next visit.
 In clinical trials, it is important to keep your appointments.
 You will not wait in a waiting room for hours.
 In research, you are scheduled and you are seen in a timely manner.
 Your first visit may take a couple hours or more.
 Ask your coordinator before you come about how long you will be here.
 Some visits may be as little as 10 minutes or just a phone call.
 There are strict guidelines as to when you can be scheduled for your visits.
 There is some flexibility.
 You will be given a phone number you can call 24 hours a day in case of emergency, while you are in the trial.
 You will also receive your coordinator’s phone number for calls during regular business hours.

 You will read how much is paid to you for your participation in the trial.
 This varies from trial to trial and is not meant to be the reason you join a study.
 You may receive $25.00 to $2,500.00; the amount is disclosed in your informed consent form.
 We mention this last because we believe participants join trials for many reasons and money is not the main one.